Sascha37/super-mario-motion/docs/progress_documentation.md

 - Live webcam preview and debug landmarks remain active during collection.
 - Improved cross-platform GUI layout (macOS/Linux) to ensure all content fits properly.
 - Fixed color and spacing inconsistencies and removed unwanted white borders around buttons.

+2. Updated the README.md file to better fit the current state of our project

+- additionally added issue templates to make it easier to write issues

+3. Refactored every module to change the way they communicate with each other

+- `state.py` was implemented allowing modules to write and retrieve information via getter and setter functions of the module
+- This makes the responsiveness of the program no longer reliant on the slow main-loop of Tkinter